 Reducing your plastic footprint

-11 million tonnes of plastic end up in our oceans every year, harming our ocean and precious marine life.
-But there are simple steps we can all take to make a big difference.
+11 million tonnes of plastic ends up in our ocean every year.
+There are small, simple steps we can all take to make a big difference.

 Reducing plastic waste in the workplace